streathamchess/streathamchess.github.io/index.md

 ### 2) Join our online club

 Join our lichess online club by visiting [https://lichess.org/team/streatham--brixton-chess-club](https://lichess.org/team/streatham--brixton-chess-club) and hit ‘Join’.
+Note that it might take a day or so for your membership request to be processed by club officers.

-This will help you find fellow members and enable you to play in club-only events.
+Joining the online group will help you find fellow members and enable you to play in club-only events.

 Keep an eye on the club's lichess forum: [https://lichess.org/forum/team-streatham--brixton-chess-club](https://lichess.org/forum/team-streatham--brixton-chess-club)